JFGC97/Salon-Appointment-Scheduler/README.md

 salon.sh - Interactive Bash program that uses PostgreSQL to track the customers and appointments for your salon.

-* All tasks below were solved in this script's
+* All tasks below were solved in this script

     You should create a script file named salon.sh in the project folder